 The Toyota Way emphasises three areas in particular when it comes to handling process improvement:

-- First, the individual responsibility of every team member, which can be seen in the practice of Hansei.
+- First is the individual responsibility of every team member, which can be seen in the practice of Hansei.

-- Second, a hands-on, close-up approach for problem-solving in stark comparison with Six Sigma’s method of analysing a challenging situation from behind your desk.
+- Second, a hands-on, close-up approach to problem-solving is compared to Six Sigma’s method of analysing a challenging situation from behind your desk.

-- Third, a strive for perfection that is easily noticeable when rooting out problems or making decisions.
+- Third, a strive for easily noticeable perfection when rooting out problems or making decisions.

 The third and final option is DMAIC, a straightforward, no-nonsense methodology for continuous improvement.
 DMAIC can be observed at Toyota in one form or another.

 Unlike the Toyota Way, DMAIC is limited to managing and improving processes.
-This limitation makes DMAIC easy to explain and apply; it also makes it a perfectly suitable solution for small businesses that can’t afford more extensive equipment.
+This limitation makes DMAIC easy to explain and apply; it is also a perfectly suitable solution for small businesses that can’t afford more extensive equipment.